XpiritBV/CodeToCloud-Workshop/Challenges/Module4-ScalingUpTheBusiness/Solution/SCALEUP-T001/pr.md

 To logon to your cluster you can use a bearer token.
 Use the command `cat ~/.kube/config` to show the contents of your Kubernetes configuration.
 You can find the token at the bottom of the file (`token: e07dcfb4...`)1

 > Tip:
-> You can use the Kubernetes extension in VSCode as well to see your AKS cluster resources
+> You can also use the Kubernetes extension in VSCode to see your AKS cluster resources